quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part10_5.4.1_Mapping_G.md

 print("Monte Carlo Integration Estimate:", integral_monte_carlo)
 ```

 This code provides a simple implementation of the Monte Carlo method for numerical integration.
-It generates random samples within the interval \([a, b]\), evaluates the function at these points, and uses the mean value to estimate the integral.
+It generates random samples within the interval $[a, b]$, evaluates the function at these points, and uses the mean value to estimate the integral.

-The example usage demonstrates how to use this method for integrating \(f(x) = e^{-x^2}\).
+The example usage demonstrates how to use this method for integrating $f(x) = e^{-x^2}$.
 The result is a Monte Carlo estimate of the definite integral over the specified interval. ```diff
 - The `gauss` function in Python generates Gauss-Legendre quadrature points and weights.
 - It uses NumPy's polynomial roots and derivative functions to calculate the required points and weights.
 - Example usage shows how to use these points for numerical integration.